 translation Mark Rudman with Bohdan Boychuk

 Pasternak spent the 1920s attempting to capture the Revolution in epic poems like High Malady (1924), Lieutenant Schmidt (1927), The Year 1905 (1927) and Spektorsky (1924-31), but he was dissatisfied with these attempts, as well as with his prose efforts at the same objective.
-Stories like The Childhood of Luvers (1922) attest to Pasternak’s talent for dazzling lyrical prose, while The Story (1929) marks the beginning of a long endeavor to describe a poetic young man caught up in the maelstrom of the Revolution, an effort that was finally completed with the writing of the novel Doctor Zhivago some thirty years later.
+Stories such as The Childhood of Luvers (1922) attest to Pasternak’s talent for dazzling lyrical prose, while The Story (1929) marks the beginning of a long endeavor to describe a poetic young man caught up in the maelstrom of the Revolution, an effort that was finally completed with Doctor Zhivago thirty years later.

-In 1926 Pasternak became part of a three-way poetic correspondence between himself, the émigré poet Marina Tsvetaeva and the internationally renowned Austrian poet Rainer Maria Rilke.
+In 1926 Pasternak became part of a three-way poetic correspondence with the émigré poet Marina Tsvetaeva and the Austrian poet Rainer Maria Rilke.
 The poets shared a worldview that underlined the immortality of art and affirmed the importance of the individual, lyrical poetic point of view, a perspective that was under attack in the increasingly epic and collective-centered world of Soviet culture.
 In 1927 Pasternak officially resigned from the editorial board of Mayakovsky’s Futurist journal Novy LEF, in protest over the group’s new artistic platform to eradicate fictional modes of expression.
-Pasternak felt increasingly isolated and out of step with Soviet literary culture and after 1934, when the Union of Soviet Writers officially adopted socialist realism as the mandatory genre for publishing Russian writers at their first Congress, which Pasternak attended, he focused his talents increasingly on literary translation, producing some of the finest translations of Shakespeare into Russian.
-In 1934 Pasternak received a personal telephone call from Stalin to inquire about the poetic importance of recently-arrested fellow poet Osip Mandelstam.
+Pasternak felt increasingly out of step with Soviet literary culture and after 1934, when the Union of Soviet Writers officially adopted socialist realism as the mandatory genre for publishing Russian writers at their first Congress, which Pasternak attended, he focused his talents increasingly on literary translation, producing some of the finest translations of Shakespeare into Russian.